Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: CrossDomainTypes4Py

 \section{CrossDomainTypes4Py}

 This section addresses the creation of our dataset and used methods.
-The first part explains how we select our dataset domains and find corresponding repositories on the platforms GitHub\footnote{https://github.com} and Libraries\footnote{https://libraries.io}.
+The first part explains how we select our dataset domains and find corresponding repositories on the platforms GitHub\footnote{\url{https://github.com}} and Libraries\footnote{\url{https://libraries.io}}.
 Afterward, we discuss the applied preprocessing steps.